Reloaded-Project/Reloaded-III/docs/index.md

     This page looks [awfully familiar to Reloaded-II](https://reloaded-project.github.io/Reloaded-II/), what's up with that?

-`Reloaded-III` is a specification for an enhanced version of `Reloaded-II`; with a newer config schema, support for multiple platforms (not just PC) and the ability to allow anyone write mods in an arbitrary programming language of their choice.
+`Reloaded-III` is a specification for an enhanced version of `Reloaded-II`; with a newer config schema, design that supports multiple platforms (not just Windows) and the ability to allow anyone write mods in an arbitrary programming language of their choice.

 It expands the tried and tested Reloaded-II paradigm of having individual mods communicate with each other.